blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 **Alert latency.** `sync:true` notes are prioritized for the next available satellite pass, but locating a Skylo satellite and completing transmission can take several minutes.
 For Starnote stations, "alert in minutes" is realistic; "alert in seconds" is not.
 The 30-minute alert cooldown in the firmware is still meaningful because a satellite station is reporting a fault to the crew before the wet well overflows, not instantaneously.

 **Inbound sync cadence and data cost.** Each inbound sync (used to pull updated environment variables from Notehub) consumes approximately 50 bytes of satellite data.
 At the default `inbound:120` (every 2 hours), that is ~600 bytes per day — a significant fraction of the bundled 10 KB.
 For Starnote deployments, set `inbound_interval_min` to `240` or higher via the Notehub environment-variable panel to reduce inbound satellite data consumption.
-The firmware re-issues `hub.set` whenever `inbound_interval_min` or `summary_interval_min` changes, so neither adjustment requires a firmware reflash (see the env-var table in [Section 5](#5-notehub-setup)).
+The firmware re-issues `hub.set` whenever `inbound_interval_min` or `summary_interval_min` changes, so neither adjustment requires a firmware reflash (see the env-var table in [Section 5](#6-notehub-setup)).

 **Payload discipline.** Starnote for Skylo enforces a hard 256-byte maximum per Note; Notes exceeding this limit are silently dropped by the satellite network.
 The [`note.template`](https://dev.blues.io/api-reference/notecard-api/note-requests/#note-template) encoding used by this firmware (with `format:"compact"` and a numeric `port`) keeps both `lift_alert.qo` and `lift_summary.qo` well within that ceiling.
 Do not add free-form string fields to satellite Notefiles, and validate payload size on any schema change.

 **Antenna placement.** The Starnote for Skylo must operate with its antenna outdoors and free from obstructions — for the northern hemisphere, an unobstructed view of the southern sky.
 A station where the enclosure is entirely below grade or inside a steel cabinet will require an above-grade antenna cable run; plan that conduit path at installation time.
 Use only the Skylo-certified antenna supplied with the Starnote; substituting an uncertified GPS/GNSS patch risks regulatory non-compliance and link failure.

 **Power envelope.** The Starnote idles at typically less than 4 µA @ 5 V — lower than the MBGLW's ~18 µA.
 During a satellite session, VMODEM_P requires a sustained 350 mA supply capability, similar in magnitude to an LTE session.
 The HDR-15-5 (3 A rated) handles both variants with margin.
-See the [Validation section](#8-validation-and-testing) for a per-state current breakdown.
+See the [Validation section](#9-validation-and-testing) for a per-state current breakdown.

 **Mandatory initial cellular sync.** Before any satellite (NTN) operation is possible, the Starnote must complete at least one non-NTN sync with Notehub over cellular or WiFi to associate with a project.
 Ensure the unit has cellular coverage during initial commissioning, even if the deployment site relies on satellite for routine operation.

-## 2.5 Quickstart
+## 3. Technical Summary

 **What you'll have:** A [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) + Notecard sending sample lift_alert and lift_summary events to your Notehub project every 60 seconds without needing sensors in the field.